hastinbe/i3-volume/README.md

 #### Listen mode (PulseAudio only)

-Listen mode (`-L`) causes `i3-volume` to listen for changes on your PulseAudio sink.
+Listen mode (`listen` comand) causes `i3-volume` to listen for changes on your PulseAudio sink.
 When configured, these events will update your status bar and dispatch on-screen display notifications to reflect the change.

 ## Migrating